TOKYO (AP) – Honda is recalling nearly 250,000 vehicles worldwide for brakes that can suddenly kick in even when the driver isn’t braking.

 No crashes have been reported related to the defect.

-Honda Motor Co. said Thursday it was recalling more than 183,000 vehicles in the U.S., including the Acura RL, Acura MDX and Pilot models.
+Honda Motor Co. says it’s recalling more than 183,000 vehicles in the U.S., including the Acura RL, Acura MDX and Pilot models.

 More than 56,000 vehicles were recalled in Japan, affecting the Odyssey, Legend, StepWgn and Elysion models.